-The Health Lab Coordinator & Assistant are supervisors of this area.
+The Health Lab Coordinator is the supervisor of this area.
 Primary functions include:

-- assisting supervising faculty to keep students on task, - maintaining a conducive learning environment, and - assisting faculty and students in locating equipment and supplies when needed.
+- Maintain a safe and conducive learning environment - Assisting faculty and students in locating equipment and supplies when needed - Room Scheduling

 Instructors are responsible for lab instruction to include supervised lab practice and skill check-offs.
 Students are responsible for arranging lab skill check-off sessions with their instructor.
-Practice sessions may be unscheduled as long as the equipment and lab facility is available.
-It is the student's responsibility to set-up and clean-up what they need for each lab practice or check-off session.
+Practice sessions may be unscheduled as long as the equipment and lab facility are available and within lab hours.
+It is the instructor's and student's responsibility to set-up and put away what they need for each lab practice or check-off session.